Stage 3 – Monday, August 3, 2020

 Personal Protective Equipment (PPE)

-- For all other activities at UPEI where physical distancing (2m/6ft) cannot be practiced, a non-medical mask must be worn.
+- For all activities at UPEI where physical distancing (2m/6ft) cannot be practiced, a non-medical mask must be worn.

 - Supervisors can request PPE including masks, gloves, (and hand sanitizer) from Health, Safety, and Environment.